kubernetes-client/java/kubernetes/docs/CoreV1Api.md

     String namespace = "namespace_example"; // String | object name and auth scope, such as for teams and projects String command = "command_example"; // String | Command is the remote command to execute. argv array.
 Not executed within a shell.
     String container = "container_example"; // String | Container in which to execute the command.
 Defaults to only container if there is only one container in the pod.
     Boolean stderr = true; // Boolean | Redirect the standard error stream of the pod for this call.
-Defaults to true.
     Boolean stdin = true; // Boolean | Redirect the standard input stream of the pod for this call.
 Defaults to false.
     Boolean stdout = true; // Boolean | Redirect the standard output stream of the pod for this call.
-Defaults to true.
     Boolean tty = true; // Boolean | TTY if true indicates that a tty will be allocated for the exec call.
 Defaults to false. try {
       String result = apiInstance.connectGetNamespacedPodExec(name, namespace, command, container, stderr, stdin, stdout, tty);